Gold Country

 The Gold Country (also known as Mother Lode Country) is a historic region in the northern portion of the U.S. state of California, that is primarily on the western slope of the Sierra Nevada.
-It is famed for the mineral deposits and gold mines that attracted waves of immigrants, known as the 49ers, during the 1849 California Gold Rush.
+It is famed for the mineral deposits and gold mines that attracted waves of immigrants, known as the 49ers, during the 1849 California gold rush.

 History

-When gold was first discovered in 1848 many people came from all over the world to find gold.
-The migration into California brought diseases and violence.
-There were 500 mining camps of which 300 are still undiscovered as of today.
-There was 400 million dollars in gold mined between 1849 and 1855.
+When gold was first discovered in 1848, many people came from all over the world to find gold.
+The migration into California also brought diseases and violence.
+There were 500 mining camps of which 300 are still undocumented.
+There was $400 million in gold mined between 1849 and 1855.
 In 1942 most of the mines shut down due to World War II.
 The transportation in Gold Country grew rapidly due to the Gold Rush.
 The first railroad in California ran through Gold Country.
 There were 250 different stage coach companies formed by 1860.